Luke Walton sexual assault accuser drops lawsuit against Sacramento Kings coach: report

 She added that she could feel Walton rubbing her, adding that "he continued to laugh at all my pleas to get off and stop."

-LUKE WALTON, THE EX-LAKERS COACH, ACCUSED OF SEXUAL ASSAULT BY FORMER SPORTSNET HOST: REPORT
+LUKE WALTON, EX-LAKERS COACH, ACCUSED OF SEXUAL ASSAULT BY FORMER SPORTSNET HOST: REPORT

 Tennant claimed that after she was able to get up from the bed, Walton "came around and grabbed me from behind and again held my arms down so I could not move and started kissing my neck again.
 I kept begging him to please let go and to please stop and he continued to laugh in my ear.
 He finally let me go and I got out of the room."